boytchev/suica/docs/user-guide-objects.md

 [<kbd><img src="../examples/snapshots/object-html.jpg" width="300"></kbd>](../examples/object-html.html)
 [<kbd><img src="../examples/snapshots/object-js.jpg" width="300"></kbd>](../examples/object-js.html)

-Most Suica objects share the same basic properties for [position](#position), [orientation](#orientation), [size](#size), [color](#color) and so on.
-Some objects have specific properties.
-Properties related to events are described in chapter [Suica events](user-guide-events).
+Most Suica objects share the same basic properties for position, orientation, color and so on.
+More information about properties are in chapter [Suica properties](user-guide-properties.md).
+Properties related to events are described in chapter [Suica events](user-guide-events.md).

-### Objects and variables
+## Objects and variables

 Suica keeps track of all created objects.
-They are created as JavaScript variables and stored in an internal Suica list of objects.
+They are created as JavaScript variables and stored in an internal Suica list of objects [`allObjects`](user-guide-suica.md#allobjects).
 When an object is created with a name, this object is also created as a global JavaScript variable.
 This allows to reuse or to reference the object later on.

 #### id
 ```html